About the Challenge

 How long does the grant award last?

-The grant award’s period of performance is up to two years.
+The grant award’s period of performance is up to 18 months.

 Costs, Accounting, Other Financial Considerations, and Reporting